 - Of course the majority of curriculum is Biblically based.
 Our science, language arts history.
-In case you are interested in those, I’ve listed what we are enjoying this year in our Hodgepodge Curricula and Organization 2012-13.
-From preschool to high school.
+In case you are interested in those, I have a list of our Hodgepodge curriculum choices.

 In summary: Today I’ve offered a sampling of what we enjoy, what we pull off the shelves often.
 We don’t ever do all of these every day.
 But we have them available either in our Around the Couch organization or our Bible Basket.